debricked/cli/CONTRIBUTING.md

 - Determine if your bug is really a bug and not an error on your side.
 - Make sure not to create duplicate issues, search the current issues before creating a new one.
 - Collect information about the bug:
-    - Possibly your input and the output
+    - Possibly your input and the output.
     - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 > Never report security related issues, vulnerabilities or bugs to the issue tracker, or elsewhere in public.
 Instead sensitive bugs must be sent by email to **[security@debricked.com](mailto:security@debricked.com)**